-When selected Canon, Nikon, or Leica digital cameras are connected to the computer, you can import photos directly into a Lightroom Classic CC catalog.
-You can bypass the camera's capture software and importing from a camera card.
+When supported Canon or Nikon digital cameras are connected to the computer, you can import photos directly into a Lightroom Classic CC catalog.
+You can bypass the camera's capture software and import from a camera card.

 The session is the name of the folder that stores the captured photos.
 Select Segment Photos By Shots to create subfolders within the session.
 You can name the subfolders after clicking OK.